kagehq/port-kill/README.md

 # 🚧 Port Kill

-A lightweight cross-platform status bar app that monitors and manages development processes running on configurable ports.
+A cross-platform observability, control and status bar that monitors and manages development processes running on configurable ports.
 The app provides real-time process detection and allows you to kill individual processes or all processes at once.

+**Works everywhere:** Local dev, Docker, Kubernetes, WSL, macOS, Linux, Windows, CI/CD pipelines, and cloud environments.

 **Supported Platforms:**
 - ✅ **macOS**: Native system tray with full functionality
 - ✅ **Linux**: Native system tray with full functionality (requires GTK packages)
 - ✅ **Windows**: Native system tray with full functionality
 - ✅ **Console Mode**: Works on all platforms without GUI dependencies
+- ✅ **Docker**: Full container monitoring and management
+- ✅ **Kubernetes**: Works in pods and containers for cluster monitoring
+- ✅ **WSL**: Full support in Windows Subsystem for Linux
+- ✅ **CI/CD**: Perfect for automated environments and build pipelines

 ![Port Kill Status Bar Icon](image-short.png)